Oscar-P-E/ai-estimator/README.md

 **For Business Owners:**
 - Upload pricing documents (Excel, CSV, PDF, Word - any format)
+- AI reads and interprets documents directly (no pre-processing needed)
 - Get a unique AI estimator for their business
-- Manage customer interactions through a dashboard
+- Access customer quotes and conversation history

 **For End Customers:**
 - Visit business websites and chat with AI for quotes
-- No login required - just describe what they need
+- Optional login to save quotes for future reference
-- Voice or text input - AI responds appropriately
+- Voice or text input - AI responds in same format
+- Complete voice conversation experience

 ## 🛠️ Tech Stack